OUR FOUNDING STORY

 Armando Arellano is an actor and local musician.
-He is also the Producer of the LAB Radio Hour on KTAL LP 101.5 and he co-facilitates LAB Drumming Workshops.
+He is also a Producer of the LAB Radio Hour on KTAL LP 101.5 and he co-facilitates LAB Drumming Workshops.

-"To support youth in creating sustainable and healthy community through the arts, communication, and action"
+"To support the ambitions of youth in creating sustainable and healthy community."

 Andrés Uribe is a high school student in the Las Cruces Public School District.
 Andrés is working toward a high school diploma and an associates degree from DACC.
 Andrés has been with the LAB since 2017.
 Today he is a Youth Leader for the LAB's Youth Voice Matters project.

-Carmen Bell is a high school student at Alma d’ Arte Charter High School.
-She plans to teach Kindergarten but currently she is a Youth Leader for the LAB Youth Voice Matters project.
+Carmen Bell is a graduate from Alma d’ Arte Charter High School.
+She is attending NMSU and plans to teach Kindergarten but currently she is a Youth Leader for the LAB Youth Voice Matters project.

-"A community where youth and adults work together to identify and address critical issues of the day, where youth voice and leadership are harnessed in ways that result in positive social and economic change"
+"Improved health and wellbeing of all residents precisely because youth voice and leadership are harnessed in ways that result in positive social and economic change.